 A spun cartridge filter is a unique, cylindrical-shaped filter that is designed to encompass a sediment filter and more filter features.

-They are made from melted down polypropylene and is shaped like a cylinder so that they can have multiple layers as water goes from the outside in.
+They are made from melted-down polypropylene and is shaped like a cylinder so that they can have multiple layers as water goes from the outside in.
 The outermost layer of the spun cartridge filter is more porous and has a high Micron level.
-This level is designed to capture larger water particles that are common in well water like sand, dirt, and rust.
+This level is designed to capture larger water particles common in well water like sand, dirt, and rust.

-As the water makes its way through the outer layer, each layer becomes less and less porous.
+As the water passes through the outer layer, each layer becomes less and less porous.
 The less porous the layer, the more microscopic contaminants are filtered out.
 They are a great option because they work with any filtering system and can improve many systems.

 How do sediment filters work?

-A sediment filter is designed to be the first line of defense for your home water supply.
+A sediment filter is designed to be your home water supply’s first line of defense.
 They will be attached to your main water supply and as water comes in, the sediment filter will remove the larger impurities that are common in your well.
 These things include rust, sand, dirt, silt, and more.

 The sediment filter will capture these things while cleaner water is let through and into the next step or your faucets.